 September – Teach Acceptance

 It’s true what the song says: “You’ve got to be taught to hate and fear.”
 Bias is learned early, often at home.
+Here are some ways you and your children can learn to be more accepting.

 - Educators for Social Justice is an organization whose mission is to develop and support socially just, equitable, and sustainable practices in schools and communities.